CariaWang/TESAN/README.md

 # PyTorch Implementation of TESAN

 This repo contains the code for our WWW 2020 paper: [An End-to-end Topic-Enhanced Self-Attention Network for Social Emotion Classification](https://dl.acm.org/doi/10.1145/3366423.3380286).
-Some code is based on [prodLDA](https://github.com/hyqneuron/pytorch-avitm).
-Thanks for sharing the code.

 # Requirements